akshith-git/learningGit/README.md

 # learningGit
-Based on the git and github tutorials on 'The Coding Train' in youtube
+Based on the git and github tutorials on 'The Coding Train' on youtube